cls83cam/Plague-association-code/HFE/README.md

 The workflow performs:
 - parsing and standardisation of HFE genotype fields
 - quality-control checks for genotypes and samples
+- Association between HFE variants and plague status is evaluated using:
-- carrier-based Fisher’s exact tests and/or logistic regression per variant
+  - 2×2 (or 2×3) contingency tables with Fisher’s exact test and/or chi-square tests, and/or
+  - Logistic regression models with plague status as the outcome and HFE genotype as the predictor, optionally adjusted for covariates (e.g. age, sex, ancestry PCs) if present.
-- Haldane–Anscombe–corrected odds ratios with 95% confidence intervals
+- Effect sizes are reported as odds ratios (OR) with 95% confidence intervals.
-- Benjamini–Hochberg FDR correction where relevant
-- locus-wide omnibus chi-square statistics with empirical permutation *P*-values
-- automated forest-plot generation (saved in the `plots/` folder, if produced)
+- Multiple-testing correction (e.g. Benjamini–Hochberg FDR) is applied if more than one variant/test is evaluated.

+Full details are given in the manuscript and Supplementary Methods.

 ---